hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_vmware_replicated_vm.html.markdown

 * `managed_disk` - (Optional) One or more `managed_disk` block as defined below.
 It's available only if mobility service is already installed on the source VM.

-**Note:** a replicated VM could be created without `managed_disk` block, once the block has been specified, changing it expect removing it forces a new resource to be created..
+**Note:** A replicated VM could be created without `managed_disk` block, once the block has been specified, changing it expect removing it forces a new resource to be created.

 * `network_interface` - (Optional) One or more `network_interface` block as defined below.

+* `target_availability_set_id` - (Optional) The ID of availability set that the new VM should belong to when a failover is done.
+Changing this forces a new resource to be created.

 * `target_boot_diagnostics_storage_account_id` - (Optional) The ID of the storage account that should be used for boot diagnostics when a failover is done.

-* `test_network_id` - (Optional) The ID of network to use when a test failover is done.

 * `target_proximity_placement_group_id` - (Optional) The ID of Proximity Placement Group the new VM should belong to when a failover is done.

-* `target_availability_set_id` - (Optional) The ID of availability set that the new VM should belong to when a failover is done.
-Changing this forces a new resource to be created.

 **Note:** Only one of `target_availability_set_id` or `target_zone` can be specified.